lemire/SIMDCompressionAndIntersection/README.md

 This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

-Authors: Leonid Boystov, Nathan Kurz and Daniel Lemire with some contributions from Owen Kaser and others.
+Authors: Leonid Boystov, Nathan Kurz and Daniel Lemire with some contributions from Owen Kaser, Andrew Consroe and others.

 Documentation
 -----------------------